 Today there are Crime Stoppers hotlines in every state and in more than twenty other nations around the world including the United Kingdom, Canada, Australia, Poland, South Korea, Mexico, The Netherlands, and many other countries.

-Founded in 1982, our Greater Kansas City Crime Stoppers TIPS Hotline marks 38 years of operation in 2020.
+Founded in 1982, our Greater Kansas City Crime Stoppers TIPS Hotline marks 40 years of operation in 2022.
 During that time our program has helped keep the Kansas City metro area a safer place to live, raise a family, do business and visit.
 Our program is recognized year after year as one of the world’s leading Crime Stoppers programs.
 We are often called upon for advice by other existing programs and to help set up new ones in other cities.
 Most recently we aided the city and county of St. Louis in establishing a Crime Stoppers program there.

+Day after day we receive information from concerned citizens who want to tell what they know about crimes or wanted criminals.
 Our record of success over the years has included tips that helped solve many high-profile crimes such as the Ali Kemp murder case, the 1988 deaths of six firefighters, the arrest of serial killer Richard Grissom, the Kelsey Smith murder case and many others.

 Since 2004 one of our most successful programs has been our partnership with Lamar Advertising.
 Lamar continues to donate valuable billboard space on which they display photos of fugitives wanted for murder in the metro area.
 Since its inception this initiative has helped put at least nine suspects in jail and has become a model for other Crime Stoppers programs in the U.S.